huggingface/diffusers/docs/source/en/using-diffusers/custom_pipeline_overview.md

 unet = ShowOneUNet3DConditionModel.from_pretrained(pipe_id, subfolder="unet")
 ```

 5. Finally, you'll load the custom pipeline code.
-For this example, it has already been created for you in the `pipeline_t2v_base_pixel.py` [script](https://huggingface.co/sayakpaul/show-1-base-with-code/blob/main/pipeline_t2v_base_pixel.py).
+For this example, it has already been created for you in [pipeline_t2v_base_pixel.py](https://huggingface.co/sayakpaul/show-1-base-with-code/blob/main/pipeline_t2v_base_pixel.py).
 This script contains a custom `TextToVideoIFPipeline` class for generating videos from text.
-Just like the custom UNet, any code needed for the custom pipeline to work should go in the `pipeline_t2v_base_pixel.py` script.
+Just like the custom UNet, any code needed for the custom pipeline to work should go in pipeline_t2v_base_pixel.py.

 Once everything is in place, you can initialize the `TextToVideoIFPipeline` with the `ShowOneUNet3DConditionModel`: